 16 Church Street

-As part of the ongoing programme of regeneration in Dumbarton town centre, West Dumbartonshire Council’s new flagship office building has recently been completed.
+As part of the ongoing programme of regeneration in Dumbarton town centre, West Dumbartonshire Council’s new flagship office building has recently been completed by Lesterose Builders.
 On such a high-profile scheme, local architects Keppie Design recognised the importance of early engagement with Taylor Maxwell to specify and supply the facing brick and natural stone.

 The site for the new building at 16 Church Street was identified as a catalyst for the regeneration of Dumbarton Town Centre, together with ambitions to conserve and repair the façade of William Leiper’s Grade A listed Academy Building.